Ulster Unionist Party: 2010–2012: Tom Elliott

-First Nesbitt leadership
+2012–2017: Mike Nesbitt

 In the 2014 European election Jim Nicholson held his MEP seat, although his percentage of the vote decreased to 13.3% (−3.8%).
 The party gained 15 seats in the local elections that same day.
 They polled 16.1% (+0.9%), making it the only party to increase its vote share.

 At the 2015 general election, the UUP returned to Westminster, gaining the South Antrim seat from the DUP and Fermanagh & South Tyrone (where they had an electoral pact with the DUP not standing) from Sinn Féin.

 In 2016, the UUP and the SDLP decided not to accept the seats on the Northern Ireland Executive to which they would have been entitled and to form an official opposition to the executive.
 This marked the first time that a devolved government in Northern Ireland did not include the UUP.

 In the 2016 European Union referendum the UUP was the only unionist party to support the remain campaign, the UUP Executive passing a motion on 5 March 2016 that the party "believes that on balance Northern Ireland is better remaining in the European Union, with the UK Government pressing for further reform and a return to the founding principle of free trade, not greater political union.
 The Party respects that individual members may vote for withdrawal."

+Nesbitt would lead the UUP again for second time from 2024–2026.

-Swann leadership
+2017–2019: Robin Swann

 At the 2017 general election the UUP lost both of its Commons seats, losing South Antrim to the DUP and Fermanagh & South Tyrone to Sinn Féin.
 The party polled 10.3% (−5.7%) and failed to take any other seats.

 In the 2019 local elections the UUP polled 14.1% (−2.0) winning 75 council seats, 13 fewer than in 2014.

 They lost their single MEP at the 2019 European Parliament elections following the retirement of Jim Nicholson.
 Danny Kennedy stood as the UUP candidate polling 9.3% (−4.0%).
 Steve Aiken succeeded Robin Swann as leader in November 2019.

-Aiken leadership
+2019–2021: Steve Aiken

 The party increased its vote share to 11.7% (+1.4%) in the 2019 general election, but failed to re-gain a seat.
 Their best result was in Fermanagh and South Tyrone, where Tom Elliott lost to Sinn Féin by 57 votes.